thiblahute/meson-website/Using-the-WrapDB.md

     zproj = subproject('zlib')

 When Meson encounters this it will automatically download, unpack and patch the source files.

+## Contributing build definitions

+The contents of the Wrap database are tracked in git repos of the [Mesonbuild project](https://github.com/mesonbuild).
+The actual process is simple and described in [submission documentation](https://github.com/mesonbuild/wrapweb/wiki).